boardgameio/boardgame.io/docs/documentation/deployment.md

 ```

 ### Backend Only
-If you only need to publish your backend to Heroku, your `server.js` can we simplified to this:
+If you only need to publish your backend to Heroku, your `server.js` can be simplified to this:

 ```js
 // server.js